-Over the years, we’ve received a ton of traffic to our site from brides and grooms-to-be looking for “under the radar” first dance song options that haven’t been played to death.
+Over the years, we’ve received a ton of requests from brides- and grooms-to-be looking for “under the radar” first dance song options that haven’t been played to death.
 In case you missed it, you can check them out here:

 So then we thought, “why not expand upon that?”
 After all, the first dance between husband and wife is only one of three important dances that go down during the reception.
 What about the mother-son dance?

 Of course, there’s a treasure trove of classics such as “Sweet Child ‘O Mine” and “Forever Young” and “Simple Man” that we all know and love.
 But we here at J. La Plante Photo pride ourselves on being a little different.
 Going against the grain.
 Thinking outside the box.

 In honor of Mother’s Day, here are our top five unique mother-son dance songs:

 1) “Upward Over the Mountain” by Iron and Wine

 Like most poetry, the lyrics in this song are a bit cryptic and more than a bit metaphorical, but singer/songwriter Sam Beam has a knack for delivering soul-soothing ballads time and time again.
 And the fact that this one is written from the perspective of a son gently consoling his mother makes it a perfect candidate.

 2) “You Are My Baby” by Kimya Dawson